 All businesses, though, must implement some degree of automation to their banking processes.
 One of the most common culprits of business failure is the lack of savings.
 The business ran into a cash flow crunch and had no cushion to cover operational expenses.
 For this reason, an introduction to the value of automation is automated bank transfers.
 Portions of your business’s income (and possibly your income) into separate savings accounts.
 Should you need a business loan to keep your business running, financial institutions will be pleased to see that you still have plenty of money in the bank for monthly payments.

 What are the Best Apps for Improving Business Productivity?

-If a task is important to small businesses, there’s probably an app for it.
-The massive array of software tools to choose from, however, can make it difficult to find the exact services you’re looking for.
+If a task is essential to small businesses, there’s probably an app for it.
+The massive array of software tools to choose from, however, can make it challenging to find the exact services you’re looking for.
 After all, every entrepreneur has their own definition of “easy to use.”
 That’s why we’ve put together this list of popular small business apps, broken out by the service they offer.
-Read on to learn what makes each app special and what kind of businesses they cater to:
+Read on to learn what makes each app unique and what kind of businesses they cater to:

 Business Productivity Apps: Accounting

 QuickBooks get mentioned so often that it’s easy to forget its central purpose: all-things accounting.
 This famously user-friendly app will gently walk you through its multiple services, which include tax planning, payroll, creating financial statements, and inventory management.
 If you need help with specific tasks, you won’t have to look far for online guides.

 The amount of services at your disposal, though, depends on the version you pay for.
 Most users upgrade as their business grows.
 The smaller your business, the less you’ll probably have to pay.
 And yes, the most basic version still offers plenty of capabilities.